Skip to Content

 Aside from the absolutely stunning nature that is shown in this video, Jake and Nicolle have created an incredible off grid shower.

 They started their shower journey with a camping bladder – using the sun to heat the water.
-When it heated the water!
-More often, they were taking freezing cold showers.
+When there was enough sun to heat the water… More often, they were taking freezing cold showers.
 Now, they’re working on a wood stove heated shower, which is a great, multi-purpose solution for hot water.
+This video shows them using an Ecco tankless water heater with a solar panel.

 2. Wood Fired Hot Water In a Keg